1 9 5 9 – 1 9 6 7 (UK)

 Probably the most enduring of all pop panel TV shows, Juke Box Jury was hosted by disc jockey David Jacobs (pictured below) with his famous bell and hooter for ‘Hit’ and ‘Miss’.
 Originally scheduled on Mondays, its popularity soon earned it a Saturday evening slot.

 The 30-minute show featured Jacobs and a panel of four celebrities rendering their judgement on the latest pop releases, often in ignorance of the fact that the artist they were commenting on was sitting behind a screen listening to them.

 The kids watched because they enjoyed listening to the music, and their parents watched because they would enjoy hearing the panellists knock it.

-The first clean-cut panel were singers Alma Cogan and Gary Miller, Pete Murray (then Britain’s number one DJ) and überbabe Susan Stranks, described in Radio Times as ‘a typical teenager’.
+Debuting on Monday 1 June 1959, the first panel consisted of singers Alma Cogan and Gary Miller, Pete Murray (then Britain’s number one DJ) and überbabe Susan Stranks, described in Radio Times as ‘a typical teenager’.
 She was so typical that nine years later she went on to host her own TV series – Magpie.

 Katie Boyle was also a regular panellist and, on one occasion – Saturday 7 December 1963 – the panel was made up of the four Beatles.

 This particular show came from the Empire Theatre in Liverpool and formed a two-part show – The JBJ segment was shown at 6.05 and the live concert that followed was broadcast at 8.10 under the separate title It’s The Beatles.
 For the record, The Beatles voted nearly everything as a ‘Miss’.